kethan-sai/TaskApp-backend/README.md

 Backend for Task-App with mongoose and MongoDB

 # Note
-Please runt hsi along side the frontend Task app.
+Please run this along side the frontend Task app.

 # Run
 Use: node server.js